2008 Bathurst 12 Hour

 The 2008 WPS Bathurst 12 Hour was an endurance race for Group 3J Performance Cars and Group 3E Series Production Cars.
+The race was staged at the Mount Panorama Circuit, Bathurst, New South Wales, Australia on 10 February 2008.
 It was the sixth Bathurst 12 Hour to be held and the second since its 2007 revival.
 The race was won by Rod Salmon, Damien White and Graham Alexander driving a Mitsubishi Lancer Evolution.
 It was the first time a Mitsubishi had won the race.

 Class structure

-The event was staged at the Mount Panorama Circuit, Bathurst, New South Wales, Australia on 10 February 2008 with cars competing in the following classes:
+Cars competed in the following classes: